srvaroa/repocket/README.md

     archived_dir: <absolute_path_dir_for_archived_articles>

 * The `consumer_key` indicates the GetPocket Application.
-You can leave the sample value above (my own app), but of you prefer to use your own just [create a new application](https://getpocket.com/developer/apps/new).
+You can leave the sample value above (my own app), but if you prefer to use your own just [create a new application](https://getpocket.com/developer/apps/new).